amundsen-io/amundsenfrontendlibrary/docs/developer_guide.md

 ##### Unit Tests
 `npm run test` runs unit tests.
 Add unit tests to cover new code additions and fix any test failures before submitting a PR.

+To run specific tests, run `npm run test-nocov -t <regex>`, where `<regex>` is a pattern that matches the names of the test blocks that you want to run.